 METAdrasi has adopted a system of supervision and evaluation of interpreters and has drafted a “Code of Ethics”, which is binding for its partners.

-The success rate per seminar ranges between 40-55% and till the end of June 2014 more than 276 persons have obtained the certificate of proficiency in 30 languages and dialects: Albanian, Amharic, Arabic, Bengali, Berber, Dari, English, Farsi, French (French- Creole), Georgian, Hindi, Kurmanji (Kurdish), Lingala, Mandarin, Moldovan, Pashto, Portuguese, Pothwari, Punjabi, Russian, Sinhala, Somali, Sorani (Kurdish), Spanish, Swahili, Tamil, Tigrinya, Turkish, Ukranian and Urdu.
+The success rate per seminar ranges between 40-55% and till the end of October 2017 more than 683 people have obtained the certificate of proficiency in 38 languages and dialects: Albanian, Amharic, Arabic, Bengali, Berber, Dari, English, Farsi, French (French- Creole), Georgian, Hindi, Kurmanji (Kurdish), Lingala, Mandarin, Moldovan, Pashto, Portuguese, Pothwari, Punjabi, Russian, Sinhala, Somali, Sorani (Kurdish), Spanish, Swahili, Tamil, Tigrinya, Turkish, Ukranian and Urdu.

 Seminars so far focus at the specialization of interpreters in asylum and medical issues.
 The expansion of training for the provision of interpretation services at municipalities, courts, prisons, schools and other sectors with serious problems of language communication is being planned.
 For this reason, the Organization is elaborating new educational packages for the specialization of interpreters in the respective fields.